-Porec, a tourist hotspot at the west coast of Istria, can be an interesting weekend getaway for anybody longing for some sea, sun and simple joys of life.
-The one rule I've followed while writing this post is to add only those things and places that require no car to be used.
+I've followed one rule while writing this post – to add only those things and places that require no car to be used.

 Within 5 hours drive from major European hubs, Porec is perfectly located for a weekend break, away from big cities.
-On the other hand, the closets airport with loads of low cost airlines flying in are Trieste, Treviso and Venice airport.
-You can also arrive in style with a boat connecting Venice and Porec (the boat service run from April to October).
+On the other hand, Trieste, Treviso, and Venice airports are the closest airports with loads of low-cost airlines flying into.
+You can also arrive in style with a boat connecting Venice to Porec (the boat service runs from April to October).

 A 74-room Grand Hotel Palazzo is as close to the waterfront as it gets.
 And for a cheaper option opt for hotel Jadran, a 2-star hotel at Porec waterfront.

 Get lost in old town's maze of narrow winding cobblestone streets and alleyways.
 Enjoy the delightful architecture, Venetian style houses, cozy cafes, and souvenir shops.
 You probably don't want to miss Unesco protected Basilica dating back from the 4th century.

 After a long stroll in the old town, stop for a well-earned break in one of the numerous bars.
 My suggestion is Epoca Bar at the waterfront promenade.
 If you love a glass of bubbles, order a glass of dry sparkling wine and watch the world go by.
 Aperitif comes with a complimentary bowl of olives and some crisps.
 Epoca bar overlooks the Porec yacht dock.